aarush0101/Logger/README.md

 - Logs player joins with a custom colored embed in Discord.
 - Logs player leaves with a custom colored embed in Discord.
 - Logs player chat messages with a custom colored embed in Discord.
+- Logs when the server has started
+- Logs when the server has shutdown.
 ## Installation

 1. Download the ZIP file from Github and extract it.